 - A copy of the signed lease agreement must be given to the tenant within 21 days of signing

-- An inspection sheet - must be completed and provided to the tenant at the start of a lease agreement.
+- Inspection sheets - must be completed and provided to the tenant at the start of a tenancy.
 This records the condition of the property both at the start and at the end of a tenancy.

 - Landlords must lodge all bonds, including any part payment, within two weeks of receiving the money.
 Bonds can be lodged online or by submitting a bond lodgement form to Consumer and Business Services (CBS).

-If the lease agreement, information brochure and inspection sheets are not given to the tenant at the start of a lease agreement the landlord may be fined.
+If the lease agreement, information brochure and inspection sheets are not given to the tenant at the start of a tenancy the landlord could be fined.